MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Remarks

-If the length of the underlying string data is changed, then the string_view is no longer valid and can raise `std::out_of_range`.
+A string_view can modify its length, for example by `remove_prefix` and `remove_suffix`.
+Because this does not modify the underlying string data, the size of a string_view is not necessarily the size of the underlying data.

 ## <a name="substr"></a>  basic_string_view::substr

-Points to a substring of at most some number of characters from a specified position.
+Returns a string_view that represents (at most) the specified number of characters from a specified position.

 ```cpp
 constexpr basic_string_view substr(size_type offset = 0, size_type count = npos) const;